Sign In

 It is the exporter's responsibility to ensure that the animal meets the importing country requirements.

-Contact the Department of Animal Production and Health (DAPH) for information about the process required to import animals into the Sri Lanka from Australia.
+Contact the Department of Animal Production and Health (DAPH) for information about the process required to import animals into Sri Lanka from Australia.

 Email